Azraelx0/SEC335/Week3/LOLBins.md

 T1105 - Ingress Tool Transfer https://attack.mitre.org/techniques/T1105/

 ### Documenting an LOLBin
-The format used in this write-up will be as follows-
+The format used in this write-up will be as follows:

 Command: